GUIDE 2024

 A documentation manager is the leader of the documentation team at a company.

-Documentation managers oversee the company’s technical documents to ensure a cohesive voice representing the company and its message.
+Documentation managers oversee the quality management systems of the company’s technical documents to ensure a cohesive voice representing the company and its message.
 As a documentation manager, you would be responsible for creating, maintaining, and releasing company documents and filing and storage.

-In addition to working to ensure compliance, a document manager is in charge of creating templates, drafting style guides, making training materials, and managing technical writers as well.
+In addition to working on document management plans and ensuring compliance, a document manager is in charge of creating templates, drafting style guides, making training materials, managing technical writers, and ensuring that departmental operating procedures are documented.

 If the documentation manager is working in SaaS, for example, they are also in charge of updating the documentation in online help centers.
 They also authorize documents with final approval, speak at conferences, and create company style guides or dictionaries.